Blog

 #1 Not having a coherent reporting strategy

 Companies have their data spread through several sources, locations, and ERPs.
 With all this variety, having a well-defined reporting strategy is the only way to keep information consistent, especially if the technology used for each source also differs.
-Despite that, some companies will still rely on a “play it by ear” approach, creating reports on-demand with the tools they have available, like dashboards.
+Despite that, some companies will still rely on a “play it by ear” approach, creating reports on-demand with the tools they have available.

 Without a strategy, your organization's reports will be a chaotic free-for-all where data users can submit whatever they like.
 Beyond the disorganization, it gives your users and report generators more information to comb through (with no clear idea of what is relevant, what has been included in previous reports, what's the structure and convention, and no easy navigation through the report), lengthening the entire process.